 Read review: Hamilton Beach 32100A

-The Presto 06301 Dehydro is a great machine for those preserving food in smaller batches or infrequently.
+The Presto 06301 Dehydro is an excellent machine for those preserving food in smaller batches or infrequently.
 This device produces consistent results across all types of foods, it is relatively easy to clean, and best of all, it has an adjustable internal capacity and external dimensions.
 The Presto's trays can be added or removed (extra trays are available for purchase) depending on the amount of food being processed.
-When the job is done the trays can be nested to reduce storage height.
+When the job is done, the trays can be nested to reduce storage height.

 Read review: Presto 06301 Dehydro

 For some, less is more.
 If this is how you feel about electronics, then take a look at the Nutrichef PKFD12.
 This machine has a single setting format that keeps the internal temperature at a constant 170 degrees.
-As for a timer, that will have to be done on a separate device.
-Despite the lack of control over the temperature, the PKFD renders great results.
+As for a timer, that will have to be done manually.
+Despite the lack of control over the temperature, the PKFD renders excellent results.
 This model is really easy to clean, too.

 Read review: Nutrichef PKFD12